 One thing we do know: Humans won't be walking on Mars anytime soon.
 All manner of robots will be cruising its dusty surface long before we do, including possibly some inflatable, lightweight probes that will roll around and gather data.

 The next best thing to exploring Mars is reading about it, right?
-So get ready for to launch into the fascinating world of the red planet.
+So get ready to launch into the fascinating world of the red planet.
 How did it form?
 What's the weather like?
 And most important, has water or life on Mars ever existed?

 Read on to find out why early astronomers erroneously thought canals crisscrossed the planet, like an extraterrestrial Venice.